 Under the agreement, Intalco will install a scrubber to capture and remove sulfur dioxide from part of its manufacturing process by the end of 2022.

 Ecology is seeking public comments on the agreement through June 10, 2019.
-You can find the draft agreement as well as other information on our webpage
+You can find the draft agreement as well as other information on our webpage.
+You can submit comments using our online comment system.

 In the future, the agreement between Ecology and Intalco will become part of a larger plan to assess and reduce sulfur dioxide pollution near the facility.
 Because sulfur dioxide levels in the area have exceeded federal air quality standards at certain times, Ecology and the Northwest Clean Air Agency are working to develop a plan to protect local air quality and ensure that it consistently meets the federal standards.